Where to put the monitor

 If you move a thermal monitor or other measuring device around your building, it’s easy to lose track of which readings are for which location.
 You can use this template to help you remember.

-Ideally, you will get one or two weeks of data when it is relatively cold out in each of your big spaces, representative smaller spaces, and anywhere else that you think might be different or have a problem.
+Ideally, you will monitor each of your big spaces, representative smaller spaces, and anywhere else that you think might be different or have a problem.
 Even better is a week or two in each season since that helps identify problems with solar gain or poor heating control.
-The more varied your diary and your user groups, the longer you need.
-It’s useful to just keep a monitor on permanently so you can spot suspicious changes from what’s normal quickly, but we aren’t really set up for that.
-Smart meters are better designed for this, they just won’t tell you where the waste is.
+The less you use the building, the more data you need.
+You want to monitor for at least two weeks in cold weather - more if you don’t use the building all the time - and most groups find the information so useful they decide to keep using the monitor for spot checks and to think about what happens in other seasons.
+Monitoring your smart meters are an easier way to look for really big problems emerging, but they won’t tell you where the waste is.

-When you decide where to put the thermal monitor or data logger, it should be:
+When you decide where to put the thermal monitor or data logger, ideally it should be:

-not where it will be hit by footballs, thrown around by children, and so on
+• not where it will be hit by footballs or thrown around by children

 In many spaces, you have to compromise on the location.
 That’s OK!
 Temperature and RH never tell the full story about thermal comfort in a space.
 You’ll still get to understand whether the heating is on at the right times and have an idea about warmer and colder that you can tally against your own experience of the building.